Tap to Donate

 Top Tip!
 Managing fund visibility and preset amounts

-We've produced a related support article, Managing funds in the Giving module, that contains instructions on how to manage which funds are shown in the Tap to Donate app.
+We've produced a related support article, Managing funds in the Giving module, that contains instructions on how to manage which funds are displayed in the Tap to Donate app.
 In this way, you can hide any private funds that you don't wish to collect contactless donations for.
 You can also customise up to four preset Amounts that givers can choose from when making a contactless donation; they can also make a custom donation amount.

-Where the fund-change PIN is enabled, choosing a fund invites you to enter a 4-digit number and Set PIN.
+Where the fund-change PIN is enabled, choosing a fund prompts you to enter a 4-digit number and Set PIN.
 The same screen is used if you later choose to Disable PIN, requiring entry of the PIN to complete the process.
 An enabled PIN remains enabled until disabled, the app is force-closed, or the app is logged out.

 The Amount page is shown, and the device is ready for use.
-You can return to the Fund list at any time by tapping the < icon in the top-left of the screen - if enabled, the Fund Change PIN will be required.
+You can return to the Fund list at any time by tapping the < icon in the top-left of the screen.
+If enabled, the Fund Change PIN will be required.

 Overview of the giver user experience

 An Approved message indicates a successful donation and confirms the amount donated.
 The giver can optionally request an Email receipt for their payment.
-The donation is automatically added to the Giving module in ChurchSuite - see the next section for further explanation.
+The donation is automatically added to the Giving module - see the next section for further explanation.

 Chip-and-PIN - Android devices